SWiSSSE-crypto/SWiSSSE/README.md

 ```
 (In case pip is not installed, install it by running `sudo apt install python3-pip`.)

-2. Navigate to `.\email_parser\`.
+2. Navigate to `./email_parser/`.
 Run
 ```bash
 python Email_parser.py
 ```
-The parsed emails (400K of them) will appear in `.\email_parsed\`.
+The parsed emails (400K of them) will appear in `./email_parsed/`.
 The file name of the emails are replaced with counters for simplicity.
 Each parsed email has the structure:
 ```
 <list of keywords>
 <original text>